 - How long the sponsorship will last

-If you have a student loan
+If you are receiving a student loan

 For student loans you need to show a student loan letter which:

 - Is dated no more than 6 months before the date of application

 - Confirms the loan is a student loan provided by either the relevant government or a government sponsored student loan company or an academic or educational loans scheme

 - Confirms there are no conditions on release of the loan funds other than a successful application to study